Natooz/MidiTok/README.md

 These tokens bring additional information about the structure and content of MIDI tracks to explicitly use them to train a neural network.

 * **Chords:** indicates the presence of a chord at a certain time step.
 MidiTok uses a chord detection method based on onset times and duration.
 This allows MidiTok to detect precisely chords without ambiguity, whereas most chord detection methods in symbolic music based on chroma features can't.
 * **Rests:** includes "Rest" events whenever a segment of time is silent, i.e. no note is played within.
-This token type is decoded as a "Time-Shift" event, meaning the time will be shifted according to its value.
+This token type is decoded as a "TimeShift" event, meaning the time will be shifted according to its value.
 You can choose the minimum and maximum rests values to represent (default is 1/2 beat to 8 beats).
 Note that rests shorter than one beat are only divisible by the first beat resolution, e.g. a rest of 5/8th of a beat will be a succession of ```Rest_0.4``` and ```Rest_0.1```, where the first number indicate the rest duration in beats and the second in samples / positions.
 * **Tempos:** specifies the current tempo.
 This allows to train a model to predict tempo changes alongside with the notes, unless specified in the chart below.
 Tempo values are quantized on your specified range and number (default is 32 tempos from 40 to 250).
 * **Programs:** used to specify an instrument / MIDI program.
 MidiTok only offers the possibility to include these tokens in the vocabulary for you, but won't use them.
 If you need model multitrack symbolic music with other methods than Octuple / MuMIDI, MidiTok leaves you the choice / task to represent the track information the way you want.
 You can do it as in [LakhNES](https://github.com/chrisdonahue/LakhNES) or [MMM](https://metacreation.net/mmm-multi-track-music-machine/).
 * **Time Signature:** specifies the current time signature.
 Only implemented with Octuple in MidiTok a.t.w.